oj-tooth/lt_toolbox/README.md

 <!-- About the LT Toolbox -->
 ## About The Lagrangian Trajectories Toolbox

-The Lagrangian Trajectories Toolbox is a Python library dedicated to the post-processing, visualisation and analysis of Lagrangian water parcel trajectories.
+The Lagrangian Trajectories Toolbox is a Python library dedicated to the post-processing, visualisation and analysis of Lagrangian particle trajectories.

-The toolbox offers users two data structures to work with Lagrangian water parcel trajectories: Trajectory Arrays (TrajArrays) and Trajectory Frames (TrajFrames).
+The toolbox offers users two data structures to work with Lagrangian particle trajectories: Trajectory Arrays (TrajArrays) and Trajectory Frames (TrajFrames).
 TrajArrays utilise [xarray](http://xarray.pydata.org/en/stable/#) multidimensional data arrays to store attribute variables (e.g. lat, lon, temperature etc.) evaluated along trajectories.
 Meanwhile, TrajFrames make use of the blazingly fast [polars](https://pola-rs.github.io/polars-book/user-guide/index.html) DataFrame library to store attribute variables in a tabular format.
-The choice of whether to use a TrajArray of TrajFrame in your analysis is often determined by the Lagrangian trajectory code used to evaluate your water parcel trajectories in the first place.
-For example, TrajArrays are suited for working with .zarr files output from [OceanParcels](https://oceanparcels.org), whereas TrajFrames are best suited for working with large .csv files generated from [TRACMASS](https://www.tracmass.org).
+The choice of whether to use a TrajArray of TrajFrame in your analysis is often determined by the Lagrangian trajectory code used to evaluate your particle trajectories in the first place.
+For example, TrajArrays are best suited for working with .zarr files output from [OceanParcels](https://oceanparcels.org), whereas TrajFrames are well suited for working with large .csv files generated from [TRACMASS](https://www.tracmass.org).

-Beyond simply storing Lagrangian data, TrajArrays and TrajFrames contains a wide range of built-in methods to enable the efficient post-processing and visualisation of thousands of trajectories with both [matplotlib](https://matplotlib.org) and [Cartopy](https://scitools.org.uk/cartopy/docs/latest/).
+Beyond simply storing Lagrangian data, TrajArrays and TrajFrames contain a wide range of built-in methods to enable the efficient post-processing and visualisation of particle trajectories with both [matplotlib](https://matplotlib.org) and [Cartopy](https://scitools.org.uk/cartopy/docs/latest/).

-#### Current Features:
+#### The LT Toolbox is under active development - current features include:

 + **Store** the attribute variables of Lagrangian trajectories in a TrajArray or TrajFrame object.